-Post-traumatic stress disorder (PTSD) is a mental health condition triggered by either experiencing or witnessing a terrifying event .
-Many people go through traumatic events but they don’t get PTSD .
+Post traumatic stress disorder (PTSD) is a mental health condition triggered by either experiencing or witnessing a terrifying event.
+Many people go through traumatic events but they don't get PTSD.
 With time, help and self-care they get better.
-But for some the symptoms get worse or last for months or even years and interfere in their lives, they may have developed PTSD.
+But for some the symptoms get worse or last for months or even years and interfere with their lives, they may have developed PTSD.
 Getting effective treatment for PTSD is critical.

-Post-traumatic stress disorder symptoms can start within three months of event, but sometimes may not appear for years afterwards.
+Post-traumatic stress disorder symptoms can start within three months of the event but sometimes may not appear for years afterwards.
 There are four types of PTSD symptoms: intrusive memories, avoidance, negative changes in thinking and mood, or changes in emotional reactions.

 These may include:

-- Recurrent and unwanted distressing memories of event
+- Recurrent and unwanted distressing memories of the event

 - Flashbacks of the event